jeanbisutti/spring-native-image-aot-inst-poc/aot-instrumentation/README.md

 However, this library does not instrument the JDK  classes, such as the ForkJoinPool.
 This can potentially breaks the OpenTelemetry context's propagation for asynchronous calls.

 NB: We could add a feature to this AOT instrumentation component to save instrumented JDK classes and use after -Xbootclasspath/p or --patch-module java.desktop.
 However, this would not work for GraalVM.

+## Troubleshooting

+[diffoscope](https://diffoscope.org/) is a great tool to compare instrumented and non-instrumented JARs.